 After fixation in PAXgene Tissue FIX, tissues are transferred into the PAXgene Tissue STABILIZER to stop the fixation process and optimally protect biomolecules for long-term storage.
 Tissues fixed and stabilized using PAXgene Tissue System are crosslink-free and have been repeatedly demonstrated to contain high quality biomolecules for sensitive molecular analyses.

 Exceptional stabilization for storage at different temperatures

-Stored in PAXgene Tissue STABILIZER, tissues can be kept for weeks at room temperature (15–25°C) or refrigerated (2–8°C), and for several years when stored at –20°C to –80°C, without negative effects on the morphology of the tissue or the integrity of its nucleic acids.
+Stored in PAXgene Tissue STABILIZER, tissues can be kept for up to 7 days at room temperature (15–25°C), up to 4 weeks at 2–8°C,** or for several years at –20°C to –80°C without negative effects on the morphology of the tissue or the integrity of its nucleic acids.

 Compatible with standard tissue sectioning and staining procedures

 Tissues fixed and stablized with PAXgene Tissue System can be embedded in paraffin using standard procedures.
 The resulting PAXgene Tissue fixed, paraffin-embedded (PFPE) tissue samples can be sectioned for histological studies in the same way as formalin-fixed, paraffin-embedded (FFPE) tissues, requiring no specialized equipment.
 Standard staining protocols using hematoxylin/eosin or immunohistochemistry (IHC) generate slides with high staining intensity and clearly visible cellular features for histological assessment and tissue pathology evaluation.
 For examples of different tissue types from diverse species and using different stains, please visit the Tissue Atlas.
 Furthermore, PFPE tissue samples enable a multi-modal approach to tissue pathology analysis because high-quality nucleic acids and proteins can be extracted from the same sample used for histological assessment.

 * Fixation rates depend on type and size of tissue.